Tyrn/wei/the-insider-en.typ

 the other people's heads off."

-#chapter("The Seventh Chapter,")[where all investors' difficulties are solved in the best way.]
+#chapter("The Seventh Chapter,")[where all investors' difficulties are solved in the best way]

-     The  full  transfer  didn't  take  much  time  -  less than  five days.
+     The  full  transfer  didn't  take  much  time---less than  five days.
 Everything worked out in  the end.
 Bemish became the Assalah  president and CEO.
 Richard Giles,  who believe it or  not had resigned from IC, became the first  vice-president.
 Shavash  kept  his  appointment  at   the  Board  of